An Introduction to Geometric Topology: Geodesic currents

 \subsection{Geodesics}

 From now on, and through all the rest of this chapter, we will consider geodesics only as subsets, neglecting their parametrisation.

 More precisely, let $M$ a complete hyperbolic manifold.
-We indicate by $\calG(M)$ the set of all supports of all complete non-trivial geodesics $\matR \to M$.
-With a little language abuse, we call an element of $\calG(M)$ a \emph{geodesic}, and we say that it is \emph{simple} if it has a simple geodesic parametrisation.
+We indicate by $\calG(M)$ the set of the supports of all the complete non-trivial geodesics $\matR \to M$.
+With a little language abuse, we call an element of $\calG(M)$ a \emph{geodesic}.

-A geodesic in $\calG(M)$ is \emph{closed} if it is the support of a closed geodesic, that is if it is compact; otherwise, it is \emph{open}.
-Note that the geodesics in $\calG(M)$ are not oriented.
+A geodesic in $\calG(M)$ is \emph{closed} if it is the support of a closed geodesic $S^1 \to M$, that is if it is compact; otherwise, it is \emph{open}.
+We say that a geodesic is \emph{simple} if it has a simple geodesic parametrisation, either as an open geodesic $\matR \to M$ or as a closed one $S^1 \to M$.

 We are particularly interested in the set $\calG = \calG(\matH^2)$ of lines in $\matH^2$.
 A line is determined by its extremes, hence there is a natural bijection

 where $\Delta = \{(a,a)\ |\ a\in\partial\matH^2\}$ is the diagonal and $(a,b) \sim (b,a)$.
 We assign to $\calG$ the topology of $\left(\partial \matH^2 \times \partial \matH^2\setminus \Delta\right)/_\sim$. \begin{ex} The space $\calG$ is homeomorphic to an open M\"obius strip.
 The lines intersecting a compact set $K\subset \matH^2$ form a compact subset of $\calG$. \end{ex} The isometries of $\matH^2$ act naturally on $\calG$ by homeomorphisms. \begin{prop} If $S=\matH^2/_\Gamma$ is a complete hyperbolic surface there is a natural bijection